MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 Use [on-object commanding](/windows/apps/design/controls/collection-commanding#creating-context-menus) such as [context menus](/windows/apps/design/controls/menus-and-context-menus), [swipe commands](/windows/apps/design/controls/swipe), and [keyboard shortcuts](/windows/apps/design/input/keyboard-accelerators).
 Windows 11 improves the behavior of the right-click context menu, so if your app creates context menus, refer to the latest [context menu integration](/windows/apps/get-started/make-apps-great-for-windows#context-menus) guidance.
 WinUI text controls automatically expose cut/copy/paste commands, but other controls may need extra work to support these commands.

-- **Text editing**

-  Anywhere a user can edit text, you should support Cut/Copy/Paste commands and ensure that these commands are exposed by all input types.
-WinUI text controls do this by default, but you might need to do some extra work if you're not using WinUI.

 ### Geometry and app silhouettes

 [Windows 11 geometry](/windows/apps/design/signature-experiences/geometry) has been crafted to support modern app experiences.
 Progressively rounded corners, nested elements, and consistent gutters combine to create a soft, calm, and approachable effect that emphasizes unity of purpose and ease of use.
 Another feature of [Windows 11 app silhouettes](/windows/apps/design/basics/app-silhouette) is the integration of app and title bar content.